 Power Creep: The natural enemies you encounter in Bloodmoon (such as wolves and bears) are as powerful as enemies you find inside the Ghost Fence in Vvardenfell.
 The expansion also contains some of the few weapons in the entire series which are stronger than Daedric.

-Propaganda Machine: The Ministry of Truth, naturally.
+Propaganda Machine: The Ministry of Truth, as its Orwellian name might suggest.
 It is notable for being headquartered in a floating rock which is also known as "Lie Rock."

 Puppet King: What the position "King of Morrowind" had been for centuries.
 The Tribunal Temple, Great Houses, and the Empire held any and all real power.
-Then KingHelseth came along...
+KingHelseth is attempting to change all that.